pranavpr/cardinfo.github.io/_posts/2019-12-17-times-prime-membership-review.md

 {% include image.html image="times-prime-membership-benefits.jpg" alt="Times Prime Membership Benefits" class="img-center mb-3" %}

-Let's look in to each of these in detail.
+Let's look into each of these in detail.

 #### Premium Subscriptions

 Times Prime Membership provides complimentary memberships to many premium subscription programs.
 The list is dynamic and at the time of writing this article, following memberships were included:

-- **Gourmet Passport by DineOut:** Gourmet Passport by DineOut provides 1+1 on buffets even at 5 star restaurants which is quiet amusing.
-Plus one gets 25% back as Dineout Cash on settling the restaurant bill using DineOut app.
-Times Prime Membership provides 1 year subscription to this program which I feel this is the best offering of this program.
+- **Gourmet Passport by DineOut:** Gourmet Passport by DineOut provides 1+1 on buffets even at 5 star restaurants which is quite amusing.
+Plus one gets 25% back as DineOut Cash on settling the restaurant bill using DineOut app.
+Times Prime Membership provides a 1 year subscription to this program which I feel is the best offering of this program.
 - **Gaana Plus:** Gaana Plus provides unlimited downloads, High Definition streaming and Ad-free experience to music.
-Times Prime Membership provides 1 year subscription to Gaana Plus which is awesome and my second favorite offering from this program.
+Times Prime Membership provides a 1 year subscription to Gaana Plus which is awesome and my second favorite offering from this program.
 - **TOI+:** TOI+ provides access to exclusive content and ad-free experience to Times of India digital edition for an year.
 Again this is a good offering and lets you read news without distractions.
-- **Swiggy Super:** [Swiggy](https://l.cardinfo.in/swiggy) Super provides unlimited free delivery and freedom from surge fees on [Swiggy](https://l.cardinfo.in/swiggy) app.
-Currently Times Prime Membership is providing 3 Months complimentary membership to [Swiggy](https://l.cardinfo.in/swiggy) Super which is nice.
-- **8PASS PRO from Box8:** 8PASS PRO provides 25% + 10% off, no minimum order criteria and free priority delivery on Box8.
-Times Prime Membership provides 6 Months subscription up to 20 orders to 8PASS PRO which is a decent value proposition.
+- **Fitcoach:** Fitcoach enables you to workout from your home at your convenience.
+Times Prime is bundled with 3 month complimentary membership of Fitcoach.

+Out of the above, I feel only Gourmet Passport and Gaana Plus subscription is worthwhile.
+Rest are just okayish and are there for name sake.
 To know the latest subscription offerings from Time Prime Membership, check [this](https://www.timesprime.com/membership) webpage.

 #### Exclusive Offers

 Times Prime Membership provides exclusive coupons for many partner merchants enabling you to get great deals.
 The offers are again dynamic in nature and at the time of writing this article, some of the notable offers are listed below:

-- Big Basket: Rs.
-100 discount every month on minimum order of Rs.
-1,000
 - [Myntra](https://l.cardinfo.in/myntra): 15% discount up to Rs.
 750 on minimum order of Rs.
 2,000
-- 1mg: 30% discount on medicines every month
+- 1mg: 25% discount on medicines every month
-- Zoomcar: 20% off on every booking
+- Zoomcar: 30% off on every booking
 - Yatra: Discount of Rs.
 3,000 on international flights booking of minimum Rs.
 30,000 and 25% off upto Rs.
 3,000 on hotel bookings
+- WorldWide Media: Unlimited access to all magazines from WorldWide Media like Femina, Filmfare etc. and ability to download them in PDF format.

 You can check the full list of current offers [here](https://www.timesprime.com/offers).
-The offers bucketed with Times Prime Membership are great and offer on Big Basket is my favorite one.
+The offers bucketed with Times Prime Membership are great.

-{% include tip.html tip="Use TIMESPRIME code on Big Basket to get Rs.
-100 off and then pay via PayZapp by applying code GROCERY in PayZapp app to get extra 10% discount." %}

 #### Delightful Experiences

-Times Prime Membership provides exclusive discounts on experiences offered by Insider and CherishX.
+Times Prime Membership provides exclusive discounts on experiences curated by their partners.
 The list of experiences and corresponding discount is dynamic in nature and varies from time to time.
+Though currently no offers on experiences are live, below are some past offers:

 - Insider: 20% off on curated experiences
 - CherishX: 25% discount on experiences

 The latest list of experiences and corresponding discount can be viewed [here](https://www.timesprime.com/events).
-These discounts seems to be reasonable and are a good value add to the program.
+These discounts seemed to be reasonable in the past and were a good value add to the program.

 ### Personal Experience

-I have been reaping the benefits of Times Prime Membership for last one year and Times Prime Membership dashboard shows I have saved Rs.
-7444 till now which is a staggering amount.
-Gourmet Passport, Big Basket Offer, Gaana Plus and [Swiggy](https://l.cardinfo.in/swiggy) Super are some of the benefits which I use very frequently.
-So far my experience has been wonderful and have never faced any issue with redemption of memberships and discount coupons.
-I was able to use Gourmet Passport at Sheraton Grand Whitefield, Bangalore, which is a 5 start hotel, for a free buffet costing Rs.
+I was reaping the benefits of Times Prime Membership for a year.
+Times Prime Membership dashboard shows I saved Rs.
+7444 during that period which is a staggering amount.
+Gourmet Passport, Big Basket Offer, Gaana Plus and Swiggy Super were some of the benefits which I used very frequently.
+Hence my experience had been wonderful and I never faced any issue with redemption of memberships and discount coupons.
+I was able to use Gourmet Passport at Sheraton Grand Whitefield, Bangalore, which is a 5 star hotel, for a free buffet costing Rs.
 1,699.
 I have documented my experience in detail [here](/gourmet-passport-by-dineout-review/).

 ### Drawbacks

-I don't see any major drawbacks of Times Prime Membership program as such, however I am not satisfied with PayZapp offer for cashback they run every month.
-The T&C on PayZapp says that the 50%/100% cashback is limited to first N customers of the month and there is no way to track how many have already used the offer.
-You don't know for sure if you qualified for offer unless you see the cashback in your PayZapp wallet.
-Times Prime should work on bringing out transparency on this front and should prominently display the qualified offer at the time of checkout.
-This will not only curtail the confusion of customers, but will also increase the conversion rate.
+Removal of many membership programs like Swiggy Super, BB Star and removal of monthly discount offers on Bigbasket made me not to renew the membership.
+The only worthwhile subscriptions remaining now are Gourmet Passport and Gaana Plus.
+Given the conditions prevailing now, I highly doubt anyone can utilize the Gourmet Passport benefits.
+Gaana Plus is available at a significantly lower rate and it doesn't make any sense to obtain that via Times Prime route.
+Times Prime should introduce new memberships and offers to make this program great and relevant again.

 ### Verdict

 Times Prime Membership is one of its kind and is a great initiative on consolidating the multiple memberships.
 It certainly removes the hassle of managing multiple accounts and subscriptions making members' life simpler.
-I would highly recommend this program as the benefits offered are many times more than the subscription cost.
+However removal of many fantastic subscriptions like Swiggy Super, BB Star has made this program less attractive.
+Absence of lucrative partner discounts and experience offers has rendered this program unattractive.
+Times Prime should look out for new partnerships and introduce new memberships and offers to make this program great again.
+Until then, I am downgrading the rating from 4.5 to 3.

-{% include star-rating-single.html rating=4.5 %}
+{% include star-rating-single.html rating=3.0 %}

+If you're still interested in getting Times Prime membership, use coupon code **TP003** after clicking on URL below to get a discount of Rs.
+50.

+<a href="https://l.cardinfo.in/timesprime" target="_blank" class="btn btn-lg btn-danger btn-block post-element mt-2" rel="noopener"><i class="ci-pen"></i> Join Times Prime</a>

 _What do you think of Times Prime membership program?
 Let me know your experience in comments below._